 Each item is marked with either a Yes or No or the level of success.

 Had no impact on the rodents at all.
 They actually tore up the sheets to use for nesting material.
 It was the same result when I put dryer sheets on my car engine at night to keep mice away.
 They tore up my car wiring ($600).

-Peppermint Oil Success Yes or No: NO Did not work for me.
+Did not work for me.
 It needs to be applied at the exact spot that the rodents are entering and there are MANY ways for rodents to get into places.
 The oil also needs to get reapplied every 1-2 weeks at a minimum which was not possible for me when it was stored for the season.
 Not the best way to keep mice and rats out of an RV for others that we spoke to either.

-Poisons Success Yes or No: NO NOT recommended around pets or children.
+NOT recommended around pets or children.
 As mentioned above, if the rodent eats the poison and goes under a cabinet to die, the stench will last for months.
 Nearly half of RVers travel with their pets and so do I and I would not use it around my dogs.
 Our grand kids travel with us occasionally, so using poison when they are around is definitely NOT AN OPTION.
 Again, not the best way to keep mice and rats out of an RV.

-So, what does work?
-What is the best way to keep mice and rats out of an RV?
+So, what is the best way to keep mice and rats out of an RV?

 When I park the RV inside, I use one repeller plugged into an outlet in the garage and one repeller inside the RV plugged into an extension cord.

 When it is stored outdoors but close to the house or garage, I use one DX610 repelller inside the RV and one dangling in the engine compartment (both on extension cords) and I have not had a rodent problem since.